jonesoteri/Dune_Sales-Analysis/README.md

-# Dune_Sales-Analysis (Utilize python libraries and tools to perform EDA on the collected sales data).
+# Dune_Sales-Analysis (Utilizing python libraries and tools to perform EDA on the collected sales data).

 ## Table of Contents